basho/riak_kv/docs/NextGenREPL.md

 * Leader-free replication, although with greater requirement on configuration by the operator to manage redundancy within the setup via scripting `riak.conf` files.

 * By default replication queues contain pointers to objects only, stripped of their values, to allow for longer queues to be supported by default (i.e higher bounds on bounded queues) - as the queues need not consider the cost of storing the full size of the object.
-There is a distributed cache, bounded in size, of recently changed objects - so the when a reference is fetched from the queue its value can normally be filled-in efficiently.
+There is a distributed cache, bounded in size, of recently changed objects.
+This cache means that when a reference is fetched from the queue its value can normally be filled-in efficiently.

 * Priority-based queueing - so that admin-driven replication activity (e.g. for service transition or data migration), full-sync reconciliation and real-time replication activity can be separately prioritised - with real-time replication given the highest absolute priority.